silasnevstad/GPT-Extension-VSCode/README.md

 - GPT: Change Output Mode - Switches the output mode, either opening in a new file, or replacing the question.

+- GPT: Change Debug Mode - Switches the debug mode on or off.

 ## Release Notes

+## 0.4.7
+- Added debug mode with logging.

 ## 0.4.6
 - Using axios instead of OpenAI library.